[News from Shikoku] Introducing our new members who moved from Kyoto!

 Hello!

-Persian Cat has been working alone in the Shikoku office for a long time, but
+Persian Cat, who had been working alone in the Shikoku office for a long time, is pleased

-What's more, we'd like to introduce Mizusawa-san, who moved from Kyoto to Miyoshi City, Tokushima Prefecture.
+Introducing Ms. Mizusawa, who has moved from Kyoto to Miyoshi City, Tokushima Prefecture.

-Since welcoming new member Mizusawa-san, Persian Cat has been wondering what nickname to give her.
+Since welcoming Ms. Mizusawa, Persian Cat has been wondering what nickname to give her.

-Secretly, Persian Cat wishes to be called by his nickname.
+Secretly, Persian Cat hopes to be called by a nickname.

 First of all, please introduce yourself!